 Does she have a place to be alone and have some quiet time just for her?

 She may feel threatened by a bunch of new people coming into what is essentially her new den.
 Some things may not even smell like her yet.
 Imagine that!
 No familiar sights, sounds or smells.

 Change is a big thing for a dog, and so many changes at once might just have her overwhelmed.

 Spend some time letting her get to know the new place.
 She will also need to get to know you again since she hasn't lived with you for 12 months.

-I have just visited your website, and I wanted to say how good it is.
+I have just visited your website and wanted to say how good it is.

 There's lots of really helpful information and practical tips for raising a puppy.
 I have shared your site with many of my friends with new puppies, and they have had great results!

-I have a couple of questions about cocker spaniel temperament that I'm hoping to have answered.
+I have a couple of questions on cocker spaniel temperament problems that I hope to have answered.

-When I was a child, I had a wonderful Cocker Spaniel with a beautifully sweet canine temperament, and because of this, I would like to get a cocker for my two young children.
+I had a wonderful Cocker Spaniel with a beautifully sweet canine temperament when I was a child.
+Because of this, I would like to get a cocker for my two young children.

 Unfortunately, I know of a cocker spaniel with an aggressive nature.